Next College Student Athlete: History

-Chris Krause founded NCSA Athletic Recruiting because the recruiting process he went through as a student was difficult.
+Chris Krause grew up in Chicago, Illinois, where he played high school football.

+Chris Krause later played collegiate football at Vanderbilt University, where he was a linebacker and nose guard.
+Finding the recruiting process difficult to navigate as a student, he founded NCSA Athletic Recruiting.
 Krause set out to bring recruiting technology together to help high school athletes gain exposure to a network of coaches.
 The NCSA gives students options that lead to careers after college.

 NCSA has over 350 former college athletes on staff, including Sue Enquist, Tunde Oshinowo and Cecil Martin.
 They have also helped many athletes such as Bryan Bulaga, Patrick Brown and Jason Straight.

+Following his collegiate career, Chris Krause began working for recruiting service, College Prospects in the Chicago region.
+Chris Krause founded the National Collegiate Scouting Association (NCSA) in 2000.

 Services

 NCSA Athletic Recruiting teaches student-athletes and their parents about college recruiting.
 NCSA Athletic Recruiting gives each student-athlete his/her own recruiting profile.
 On this profile, the student-athlete can create a public page to display his/her talents.
-Student-athletes’ academic grades and athleticism are evaluated by NCSA Athletic Recruiting scouts.
+Student-athletes' academic grades and athleticism are evaluated by NCSA Athletic Recruiting scouts.
 With this information, the scouts compose a list of colleges each student-athlete can realistically consider to both make the team and receive financial aid.

 In 2008, NCSA Athletic Recruiting assisted almost 4,000 high school seniors.
 In 2011, over 7,000 eighth-graders joined the NCSA network.
 The same year, nearly 1,400 seventh-graders joined the network.
-Through custom technology, NCSA Athletic Recruiting has helped over 60,000 student-athletes obtain $2.4 billion in grants, aid and scholarships.
+Through custom technology, 2024 was a record year for NCSA where they had over 31,000 2024 graduates go on to play their sport in college.
+NCSA Athletic Recruiting has helped over 300,000 student-athletes obtain $2.4 billion in grants, aid and scholarships.
+As of 2020, 1% to 2% of undergraduate students in bachelor's degree programs were receiving athletic scholarships.

 NCSA has optional additional services that range in cost from hundreds to thousands of dollars.